yogeshmpandey/yogeshmpandey.github.io/_posts/2018-03-01-Backpacking-Europe-Liverpool.md

 <img src="https://i.imgur.com/0BZBd5f.jpg" alt="Liverpool">
 >Evolution of Humans

-The weather on the outside was still pretty gloomy, So on the right I walked into Walker Art Gallery.
-It was interesting to see a free Gallery that hoisted art from Pre-Raphaelite Collection to the 20th century artistes including major sculpture.
+The weather on the outside was still pretty gloomy, So on the right, I walked into Walker Art Gallery.
+It was interesting to see a free Gallery that hoisted art from Pre-Raphaelite Collection to the 20th-century artists including major sculpture.
 Also, the best thing was that unlike other art galleries in EU you can actually understand the meaning of the art by looking at the captions.

 <img src="https://i.imgur.com/1bh1Etd.jpg" alt="Liverpool">
 >Elephant Teeths in the Museums